-The result of the third quarter 2020/2021 refers to the period from 1 May 2021 until 31 July 2021.
-In the absence of a comparable full prior year period (short financial year of Lifefit Group Midco in FY19 and FY20) and for a better understanding of the financial results of the whole group we present pro forma information considering the 12 months period from 1 August 2020 till 31 July 2021 and the business activities of all group companies regardless of the acquisition date.
+The result of the fourth quarter 2020/2021 refers to the period from 1 August 2021 until 31 October 2021.
+In the absence of a comparable full prior year period (short financial year of Lifefit Group Midco in FY19 and FY20) and for a better understanding of the financial results of the whole group we present pro forma information considering the 12 months period from 1 November 2020 till 31 October 2021 and the business activities of all group companies regardless of the acquisition date.

-LTM pro forma revenue of the group amounts to EUR 91.9m.
-LTM pro forma EBITDA of the group amounts to EUR 8.8.
-Considering IFRS 16 effects LTM pro forma EBITDA of the group amounts to EUR 32.4m.
+LTM pro forma revenue of the group amounts to EUR 113.2m.
+LTM pro forma EBITDA of the group amounts to EUR 33.5.
+Considering IFRS 16 effects LTM pro forma EBITDA of the group amounts to EUR 59.5m.

-Operational and financial KPIs where significantly impacted by the covid-19 crisis and related club closures from mid of March to mid of June 20 and from November 20 to mid of June 21.
-Therefore Total LTM revenues in core business decreased by -23.0% compared to FY20 to EUR 90.7m.
-Total revenues have been impacted negatively by frozen memberships, rejects and refunds as well as missing side revenues (e.g. PT income, F&B, aggregator income) during the lockdown and will decrease further in future due to missing members out of the lockdown and forthcoming compensations.
-Nevertheless the group kept to focus on membership dues showing significant improvement in joiner yield (LTM EUR 50.9 vs. 45.8 in FY19).
-After around 9.5 months of club closures retention is still at above 61.8%, assumed to recover in line with new member long-term contracts.
+Operational and financial KPIs where significantly impacted by the covid-19 crisis and related club closures from mid of March to mid of June 20 and from November 20 to mid of June 21 which is partly offset by governmental support.
+Therefore Total LTM revenues in core business decreased by -4.6% compared to FY20 to EUR 112.4m.
+Total revenues have been impacted negatively by frozen memberships, rejects and refunds as well as missing side revenues (e.g. PT income, F&B, aggregator income) during the lockdown and will be affected in future due to missing members out of the lockdown and forthcoming compensations.
+Reopening of all clubs in June 2021 came along with encouraging membership recovery, now slowing down due to stronger restrictions in Germany (2 studios currently closed).
+The strong increase in joiner yield (LTM EUR 58.9 vs. 45.9 in FY19) results from a shifted joiner mix towards Fitness First with more short-term contracts (out of a 40 day trial period offer).
+This trial period offer and relating step-backs has significant impact on attrition/retention short-term, but has created a strong lead pool which will give the chance for new long-term members once restriction will be removed.

-Adjusted EBITDA in core business decreased by 35.8% compared to FY20 from EUR 16.5m to EUR 10.6m.
-This is mainly driven by membership dues compensation and missing side revenues during and as result of the lockdowns as well as missing members afterwards.
-Initiated cost actions during the lockdown (esp. short-time work) and governmental support packages were able to largely compensate revenue shortfall in the short term.
-LifeFit utilizes any governmental support package which could help to mitigate the revenue shortfall out of the closure periods.
-The EBITDA margin declined from 14.0% in FY20 to 11.6% in Jul 21 LTM.
+Adjusted EBITDA in core business increased by 103.4% compared to FY20 from EUR 16.5m to EUR 33.5m.
+Underlying numbers are mainly driven by membership dues compensation and missing side revenues during and as result of the lockdowns as well as missing members afterwards.
+Initiated cost actions during the lockdown (esp. short-time work) and governmental support packages (EUR 48.8m in LTM period) were able to overcompensate revenue shortfall in the short term.
+The EBITDA margin therefore increased from 14.0% in FY20 to 29.8% in Oct 21 LTM.

-Net Cash Flow for Q3/FY21 was EUR +6.5m, which is primary characterised by EUR 10.0m governmental support and positive working capital movements (IFRS15 deferred revenue effect, VAT reimbursements and short-time work payments).
-The group shows a strong cash position at quarter end with more than EUR 20.5m cash at bank.
+Net Cash Flow for Q4/FY21 was EUR +2.6m, which benefits from governmental support (EUR 12.3m received in Q4).
+Working capital is primary characterised by further subsidies receivables and positive IFRS15 deferred revenue effect.
+The group shows a strong cash position at quarter end with more than EUR 23.0m cash at bank.